Educational Requirements

 10+2 Education:

-- Complete your 10+2 education from a recognized board with any stream (Science, Commerce, or Arts).
-A strong academic record is beneficial.
+- Complete your 10+2 education from a recognized board, preferably with Commerce or Arts stream.
+A strong foundation in subjects like Economics, Accounts, and English is beneficial.

 -